gaolongsen/GLS.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I'm happy to join the third annual sponsor meeting to report our SURI project progress in CMU Robotics Institute!
+Join the third annual sponsor meeting to report our SURI project progress in CMU Robotics Institute!
 Say hello to Pittsburgh!
 Also thanks Prof.Howie and Dr.Geordan! :simle: